Skip to main content

 • Goals (dashed line).

-Check or uncheck the boxes for "Income", "Expenses" or "End of month result" (in Goals), or "Payments", "Receivables" and "Closing balance" (in Cashflow) to adjust the display.
+Check or uncheck the boxes for “Income”, “Expenses” or “End of month result” (in the Objectives view), or “Inflows”, “Outflows” and “End of month balance” (in Cashflow) to adjust the display.

 You can also select the scenarios you want to compare by checking or unchecking the boxes at the top.
 Each scenario will be displayed in a different color.